 The injury is usually due to poor overall conditioning resulting in a lack of protection of our lumbar spine.
 That area of the lumbar spine sends feedback to the muscles to protect it, by any means necessary.
 When the muscle surrounding the at-risk area is signaled to contract, it will contract as a full spasm.

-The second source of pain is the muscle recruited to spasm in an effort to compensate for the failure of the first muscle.
-The constant firing from the nerves to contract this muscle well beyond it’s capacity is another source of pain.
+The second source of pain is the muscle recruited to spasm to compensate for the failure of the first muscle.
+The constant firing from the nerves to contract this muscle well beyond its capacity is another source of pain.

-The third source of pain is any injury to the area in question which was present even prior to the spasm.
-This area would have been aggravated and injured for an extended period of time before the spasm even occurred.
+The third source of pain is any injury to the area in question which was present even before the spasm.
+This area would have been aggravated and injured for an extended period before the spasm even occurred.

 Fourth, is the increased pain from the area of concern as the muscles that are in spasm will contract, thereby increasing the pressure on the muscles in that area to maintain stability and restrict movement as much as possible.

 The fifth source is any other area(s) of the back which is now affected by new muscle imbalances that developed during the back spasm in the body’s attempt to recruit better support during the spasm

 An effective plan to stop your injury should start with some very effective and simple exercises.

 These different sources and reasons of pain from a back spasm can make treatment very difficult.
 Each area needs to be looked at to resolve repeated back spasms.
 Without a proper plan of conditioning, you might accept this problem.
 The risks of doing so may lead to another injury that is harder to manage.

 Long-term relief from recurring spasms requires more than rest and anti-inflammatory medication.
 It requires careful attention to your activities and movements which may be triggering your spasm.